FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 It’s not normal for the ‘breath of heaven’ to swirl from the tempest of the fire; but that’s where Shadrach, Meshach, and Abednego felt it.

 I know what some here have claimed from a “dark” and lonely experience.
-In the late-night darkness of your bedroom you have prayed a child or a parent or a loved-one to salvation in Christ Jesus.
-It might have been from a small, dark prayer closet that you finally found the grace to forgive someone that offended you.
-And when you forgave that person you unwittingly claimed Christ-like character and the “fruit of the spirit.”
+In the late-night darkness of your bedroom, you have prayed a child or a parent or a loved one to salvation in Christ Jesus.
+It might have been from a small, dark prayer closet that you finally found the grace to forgive someone who offended you.
+And when you forgave that person, you unwittingly claimed Christ-like character and the “fruit of the Spirit.”

 God Forces us into Dark and Secret Places

-God took John Bunyan into prison for twelve years.
-I don’t know how I would have handled that.
-But John Bunyan sat in that lonely cell and wrote one of the greatest books of human history—Pilgrim’s Progress.
+God sent John Bunyan to prison for twelve years.
+I don’t know how I would have handled that, but John Bunyan sat in that lonely cell and wrote one of the greatest books of human history—Pilgrim’s Progress.

 Fanny Crosby lost her eyesight.
 But even with darkened eyes she penned more than 8000 songs.